IgnaceShoeib/Health-4-All/README.md

 10. Add a billboard with a video on it that explains the game to the user

 ### Part 4: the sport scene

+1. Add the [sport mascot (the banana)](https://github.com/IgnaceShoeib/Health-4-All/raw/main/Assets/Models/Banana_Mascot_Idle2.fbx) to the scene
+2. Create an animator for him and add all his animations to it.
+    - Make 2 different layers and put the weight on 1 for each and name them
+        - Main
+            - Add the animation for the idle animation from entry and let it go to another idle animation to make it loop forever.
+Also connect it from any state with an condition.
+            - Add an animation from the any state to the squat animation and let it loop into itself.
+Also put a condition on the connection from the any state.
+            - Add an animation from the any state to the stretch animation and let it loop into itself.
+Also put a condition on the connection from the any state.
+        - Eyes
+            - Add the animation for the eyes from entry and let it go to another eyes animation to make it loop forever
+    - Add the animator to the mascot